SonnevilleJ/RiderNugetBugDemo/README.md

 1. Ensure the checkbox to `Optimize Imports` is checked, then click the Commit button.
 1. Observe the Class1.cs file and the commit diff in the VCS Log.
 The unused import is still present.

-* **Expected behavior**: The unused import is removed from the file and does not appear in the commit history.
+**Expected behavior**: The unused import is removed from the file and does not appear in the commit history.<br>
-* **Observed behavior**: The unused import still exists in the file and appears in the commit history.
+**Observed behavior**: The unused import still exists in the file and appears in the commit history.